ShFFnqhCJ/Ward4DogPark/README.md

 # New Bedford Ward 4 needs a Dog Park!

 ### Join the effort
+ [!NOTE]
- The city is gathering input on what the community needs to build it on the old Morse Cutting Tools property.
+ >The city is gathering input on what the community needs to build it on the old Morse Cutting Tools property.
  Help us in the effort to make a dog park be part of that planning!

  ### How can you help?